YottaDB/YDBDoc/ProgGuide/ioproc.rst

 Applies to: SD, PIPE, and FIFO

-IKEY allows the use of a seperate key to READ from a device; for example, when a GT.M process is an element of a UNIX pipe.
+IKEY allows the use of a seperate key to READ from a device; for example, when a YottaDB process is an element of a UNIX pipe.
 The format of the IKEY deviceparameter is:

 IKEY="key_name [IV]"